digitalyoshixi/zettelkasten/content/Programming/Non-Deterministic Finite Automaton.md

   - Non-Deterministic Finite State Automaton
 ---
 A [[Finite State Automata]] that is [[Stochastic Algorithm|Stochastic]].
-There are states that can lead to multiple paths.
+- There are states that can lead to multiple paths.
+- You can have $\epsilon$ transitions
 # Example
 - [[NFSA Example]]